A Monstrous Circus On Frankenstein

 Concert: Sunday, March 4, 8:00 p.m., Koski Plaza/ACE Building

 Artist Conversation: Thursday, March 1, 5:00 p.m., ACE Building lounge (free)

-2018 is the 200th anniversary of the publication of Frankenstein, and we celebrate by using Mary Shelley’s enormously influential work as the basis of John Cage’s Circus On, a template for turning text into a performance.
+2018 is the 200th anniversary of the publication of Frankenstein, and we celebrate by using Mary Shelley’s enormously influential work as the basis of John Cage’s Circus On, a template for turning any text into a performance.
 “It’s Alive! a Monstrous Circus On Frankenstein” will be our live, multimedia presentation, sprawling over the outdoor Koski Plaza and all levels of New College’s ACE building.
-New College students, faculty, and staff, abetted by ensemblenewSRQ, will sing, declaim, emote, dance, perform, and wreak general havoc.
+Twenty-seven live performers (and one disembodied voice): New College students, faculty, and staff, instrumentalists from ensemblenewSRQ and State College of Florida, and members of the community will sing, play, declaim, emote, perform, make noise, and wreak general havoc.
 Come see the monster if you dare!